Sunday, 27 March 2011

 Radical Religion in Cromwell’s England A concise history from the English Civil War to the end of the Commonwealth Andrew Bradstock published by I.B.Tauris 2011 pp189 paperback £15.99.

-Bradstock, who is a Howard Paterson professor of Theology and Public Issues at the University of Otago New Zealand is to be commended to take on such a book in a very hostile intellectual climate.
-After all a large number of the historians, such as Christopher Hill and Brian Manning who Bradstock quotes have fallen heavily from favour.
+Bradstock, who is a Howard Paterson Professor of Theology and Public Issues at the University of Otago New Zealand is to be commended for taking on such a book in a very hostile intellectual climate.
+After all a large number of the historians, such as Christopher Hill and Brian Manning who Bradstock quotes have fallen slowly from favour.

 Having said this Bradstock is not immune to the siren call of the Revisionists.
 This book while examines groups such as the Levellers, Ranters, Diggers, Fifth Monarchists in some detail he does so while eschewing any linking of these groups to the changes to England’s social and economic development at the time.
 A second concession to the revisionists is his almost apologetic reasoning for using the word Radical to describe these groups.
 In the end Bradstock does not bow to this pressure.

-Bradstock begins with a good question.
+Bradstock begins with a real question.
 Why study these groups?
-To answer this he makes a valid point when he says you define your attitude to the civil war by your attitude to the radical sects.
+To answer this, he makes a valid point when he says you define your attitude to the civil war by your attitude to the radical sects.

-In the introduction Bradstock uses the quote from Winstanley to set the scene for his history of these groups.
-The present state of the old world is running up like parchment in the fire.' claimed Gerrard Winstanley, leader of radical religious group the Diggers, in mid-seventeenth century England.
+In the introduction, Bradstock uses the quote from Winstanley to set the scene for his history of these groups.
+The present state of the old world is running up like parchment in the fire.' claimed Gerrard Winstanley, leader of the radical religious group the Diggers, in mid-seventeenth century England.

 The blurb advertising the book describes the period as “one of the most turbulent periods in that country's history.
-This title presents ideas and popular movements which emerged during this period”.
+This title presents ideas and modern movements which emerged during this period”.

-For the student of this period this is a good introduction to the groups such as the Levellers but it does have weaknesses outside of the ones mentioned above.
-While you cannot fault his research or his writing style which is very accessible the book is very light in analysis.
+For the student of this time this is an excellent introduction to the groups such as the Levellers, but it does have weaknesses outside of the ones mentioned above.
+While you cannot fault his research or his writing style which is very accessible the book is very light in an analysis.

 He breaks down the religious groups into their own chapters.
-To his credit Bradstock cites Hill as one of his influences from an early age but it is clear that Bradstock comes from a completely different social and political standpoint from Hill.
+To his credit, Bradstock cites Hill as one of his influences from an early age, but it is clear that Bradstock comes from an entirely different social and political standpoint from Hill.

 He grew up in a Baptist household while his first encounter with these groups was “The World Turned Upside Down" Bradstock seems to have not to have taken on board too much of Hill’s placement of these groups in a social or economic setting.

-While the book “focuses on people who joined together around a certain body of ideas and who wanted political, economic, social and religious change” you get very little understanding of the huge social and economic changes which the writings of the religious sects were a distorted reflection, he writes as though their writings were unconnected with social reality.
+While the book “focuses on people who joined together to a certain body of ideas and who wanted political, economic, social and religious change” you get very little understanding of the massive social and economic changes which the writings of the religious sects were a distorted reflection, he writes as though their writings were unconnected with social reality.

 The fact that these groups sought to understand the social, political and economic changes of their day within the framework of religion is not a surprise.
 Cliff Slaughter makes this point “Like the religious systems of all class societies, Christianity is a set of beliefs whose meaning can be turned in different and sometimes opposite social directions.
 Since it is not a rational or scientific theory of the world its parts may be rearranged and selected according to the needs and inclinations of the faithful.
 For the revolutionary workers under modern capitalism religion is, without any qualification, part of the armoury of reaction.
 But in previous epochs, before the objective conditions existed for an oppressed class fully to comprehend social reality and achieve its own liberation, the framework of all social doctrine, reactionary and progressive, remained religious.
 The two-sidedness of Christian development (on the one hand, it served to defend feudal and then capitalist reaction, on the other it served as an ideological cover and inspiration for revolt) is rooted in the very nature of universal religions.
 In Marx’s words, ‘Religious misery is at the same time the expression of real misery and the protest against that real misery’.”